sundosAlshutwi/car-accident-detection/README.md

 ### 4. Prediction Script
 A Python notebook (car_accident_detection.ipynb) was written to:

-Load the trained model
+- Load the trained model
-Accept an input image
+- Accept an input image
-Predict the image class (Accident / No_Accident) along with a confidence score
+- Predict the image class (Accident / No_Accident) along with a confidence score

 The notebook was run on Google Colab.

-The script was run on Google Colab.

 ## Results